-How To Get A CT Medical Marijuana Card Online [2021 Update]
+How To Get A Connecticut Marijuana Card Online

 Connecticut was the 17th state in the U.S. to legalize medical marijuana back in 2012.
 In 2021, med marijuana in CT is going strong.
 The MMP was established under the Connecticut Palliative Use of Marijuana Act.
 Under the act, patients suffering from a list of qualifying medical conditions might be eligible for a Connecticut medical marijuana card.

 More than 30,000 patients have so far enrolled in the Connecticut MMP since 2012

 Connecticut marijuana patients must be at least 18 years of age and be a resident of CT.

 Must have one of the listed qualifying medical conditions.